chandlertee/obsidian-starter/cheatsheets/Markdown Basics Cheatsheet.md

 ```md
 You can also use inline footnotes. ^[This is an inline footnote.]
 ```
+You can also use inline footnotes. ^[This is an inline footnote.]
 # Tables
 ```
 | Header 1 | Header 2 | Header 3 |